 No special setups are available in the Regents’ Room.

 In case of a scheduling conflict, the VPFSS will make the final decision.

 It is the responsibility of the sponsoring organization to ensure the area is left in the same condition as it was when the event began.
 All items brought in must be removed immediately after the event.
 The reserving party will be held responsible for any damage or loss.
-An additional fee will be assessed to the reserving party if setups are altered.

 Reservation requests submitted by university student organizations, as listed in Priority V, must be approved by the organization’s advisor and the dean of Students prior to submission of request to the VPFSS.

-The reserving party must obtain vehicle visitor parking permits through Parking Services as required.
+The reserving party must obtain vehicle visitor parking permits through Parking Services, as required.
 The reserving party may arrange to purchase parking passes through the Office of Parking Services prior to the event to be distributed to the guests at or before the event.
 If no parking passes are purchased, each guest is responsible for paying the parking garage fee.
-For information on the cost of passes, hours of operation, and fees, contact the Office of Parking Services by email at email@example.com or at 512.245.2887.
+For information on the cost of passes, hours of operation, and fees, contact the Office of Parking Services by email at firstname.lastname@example.org or at 512.245.2887.

 The reserving party should indicate on the reservation request form any decorating time required.
 All decorations must be removed at the conclusion of the event.